-The goal of programmatic research at Richmont is to further the understanding of the counseling process and relating religion and spirituality to it.
+The goal of programmatic research at Richmont is to further the understanding of the counseling process and its relation to religion and spirituality.
 Richmont encourages faculty, supervisor and student research in areas relevant to this goal.
 Richmont maintains programs of research that facilitate student and faculty research productivity.
-Members of the Richmont faculty are expected to write, present at professional conferences, and publish.
+Members of the Richmont faculty are expected to contribute to programmatic research, present research findings at professional conferences, and publish.
 Faculty promotion is based in part on scholarly productivity.